erickribeiro-dev/learning-go/README.md

 # learning-go

-Learning about the Go programming language, its libraries and frameworks.
+Learn about the Go programming language, its libraries and frameworks.

 ## Learning topics